Self-Improving Semantic Perception for Indoor Localisation: Experimental Evaluation

-We conduct all our experiments on an open-source\footnote{\url{https://unlimited.ethz.ch/display/ROBOTX/SuperMegaBot}} wheeled robotic ground vehicle~\cite{gawel2019fully} shown in Figure~\ref{fig:robot}.
-To calibrate the sensor system, we calibrate all cameras to an IMU that we attach to the sensor system and then align trajectories from visual-inertial odometry and LiDAR to find the extrinsic calibration between the LiDAR and the cameras.
+\textbf{Robotic Platform.} We conduct all our experiments on a wheeled robotic ground vehicle~ \cite{anonymous} with the sensor setup shown in Figure~\ref{fig:robot}.
+We calibrate all cameras to an IMU that we attach to the sensor system and then align trajectories from visual-inertial odometry and LiDAR to find the extrinsic calibration between the LiDAR and the cameras.
 The tracking prism is used to gather ground-truth with a total station for our evaluation and is mounted on the sensor system to be aligned with the optical center of the LiDAR.
-To improve time synchronisation between the different sensors, we use hardware trigger boards to trigger all cameras simultaneously.
+For time synchronisation, we trigger all cameras simultaneously.
 From images captured at 20 Hz we then take those closest to the timestamp of the LiDAR scans, which are captured at 5Hz.
-All sensor drivers run on the same computer where sensors are synchronised to system time.
-While we also ran time-synchronisation to the same computer from the external total station tracking which supplies ground-truth poses in our evaluations, we found that this synchronisation did not work sufficiently accurately.
-We therefore manually correct time-offsets based on trajectory alignment between tracked prism and localised robot.
+Between the external total station and the robot, we correct time-offsets manually.